rockettheme/docs/Docs/wordpress/themes/metropolis/demo_content_top.md

 This Text widget is as simple as it gets.
 All you need to do is set the title to **About Metropolis** and place the following in the main text field.

 ~~~
-<p><strong>Metropolis</strong>, the November 2012 template release, is an elegantly designed theme, combining simple color schemes and shades to complement many content setups.</p>
+<p><strong>Metropolis</strong>, the November 2012 theme release, is an elegantly designed theme, combining simple color schemes and shades to complement many content setups.</p>

-<p>The template's user level functionality is mastered by RokSprocket, which benefits from integrated Metropolis styling.
+<p>The theme's user level functionality is mastered by RokSprocket, which benefits from integrated Metropolis styling.
 A standard assortment of features are included.</p>

 <a href="http://www.yoursite.com/features/" class="readon"><span>More</span></a>
 ~~~